 - Sharing PPTX files (Connect 9 only)

-Once you enter the meeting room you may be prompted to install or update the Adobe Connect Add-In.
-Click Yes and the Add-In will install and re-load the meeting room.
+We recommend using Chrome browser and installing the app prior to joining the meeting room.
+Once you enter the meeting room you may be also be prompted to install or update the Adobe Connect App.
+Click Yes and the App will install and re-load the meeting room.
 You may have to click allow an additional time.
-The notification may appear at the top of the screen or in the middle of the screen depending on browser.
+The notification may appear at the top of the screen or in the middle of the screen depending on your browser.

 Adobe Connect broadcasts audio in meetings or training sessions using VoIP (Voice over Internet Protocol) and the microphones on attendees’ computer systems.